micropython/micropython/docs/workflows.md

 * `1` - Initial version.
 * `2` - Added `/cp/diskinfo.json`.
 * `3` - Changed `/cp/diskinfo.json` to return a list in preparation for multi-disk support.
+* `4` - Changed directory json to an object with additional data.
+File list is under `files` and is the same as the old format.